kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 [documntation](https://learn.microsoft.com/en-us/windows/win32/secauthz/access-tokens)
 - An access token is an object that describes the security context of a process or thread.
 - Every process executed on behalf of this user has a copy of this access token.
-- When a user logs on, the system verifies the user's password by comparing it with information stored in a security database.
+- When a user logs on, the system verifies the user's password by comparing it with information stored in a security database in SAM.
 If the password is authenticated, the system produces an access token

 - Access tokens contain the following information:
    - The security identifier (SID) for the user's account